quirkey/jim/README.md

 ### Why not implement it in JavaScript itself?

-CommonJS has certainly come a long way in a year, but in general the file system support and variety of libraries just isnt completely there yet for this type of project (IMHO).
+CommonJS has certainly come a long way in a year, but in general the file system support and variety of libraries just isn't completely there yet for this type of project (IMHO).
 Also, I love Ruby and writing this was actually fun and pretty fast.